rishabhnambiar/movieclue/README.md

 A Movie finder app powered by the Open Movie Database API and Django.

   - looks for Movies or TV shows
-  - Accepts multiple movie names, when keywords are separated by a '+' sign
+  - Accepts multiple movies/shows in one search when keywords are separated by a '+' sign
   - displays Movie title, genre, plot, release date, IMDb Ratings, Poster and Runtime